 Brandwayn’s works have been exhibited in salons and galleries in Colombia, Venezuela, China, and the United States, and belong to public and private collections in those countries.
 Selected individual and group exhibitions include: “Vital Memory” at the MACZUL (Museum of Contemporary Art of Zulia) in Maracaibo, Venezuela (2017), “Power of Perception”, at Raw Art Space, New York (2013), the Young Artists Salon of the Museum of Antioquia in Medellín (1995); “Artronica” at the Museum of Modern Art of Bogotá (2005); and the Common Ground International Touring Exhibition, Huan Tie Museum in Beijing, China (2008).

-In 2019 the artist will participate in the exhibition “Spinoza, Marrano of Reason” in Amsterdam, Holland; organized by the Jewish Art Salon, and curated by Janet Heit and Billha Zussman, with assistant curator Goldie Gross; the individual exhibition “Timeline of Non-Time” from July to September at the Contemporary Art Museum of Santa Marta, Colombia; and a permanent exhibit at the Palazzo Rosselli, in Florence, Italy, represented by Studio Abba.
+In 2019, participated in the exhibition “Spinoza, Marrano of Reason” in Amsterdam, Holland; organized by the Jewish Art Salon, and curated by Janet Heit and Billha Zussman, with assistant curator Goldie Gross; the individual exhibition “Time of Non-Time” from July to September at the Contemporary Art Museum of Santa Marta, Colombia, curated by Piedad Casas; the Gemluc Art Show in Monaco; a permanent exhibit at the Palazzo Rosselli, in Florence, Italy, hosted by Studio Abba; the New Artist in Japan exhibit at the Tokyo Metropolitan Art Museum, and the solo exhibit “Time of Non-Time” at the Museo Histórico de Cartagena (MUHCA), from November 15 to December 17, in Cartagena, Colombia, again curated by Ms. Piedad Casas.
+He is currently showing his work in the exhibit AMERICANS.
+CURRENT IMAGINAIRES, Curated by Milagros Bello, PhD at the EUROPEAN CULTURAL CENTER/PALAZZO BEMBO/VENICE, In the context of the 59th Venice Biennale.